-The Processes page enables you to deploy an uploaded package to Robot environments, manage previously created associations and keep all your processes up to date.
-This helps you distribute packages on the Robot machines and execute processes faster from the Jobs page.
+The Processes page enables you to deploy an uploaded package as a new process, manage previously created processes, and keep all your processes up to date with the most recent package versions.
+This helps you distribute packages across all users and robots in your organization and execute processes faster from the Jobs page.

 Main.xaml of your process has In, Out, or In/Out arguments, they are displayed on the Parameters tab of the View Processes window.
 In Orchestrator, they become input and output parameters.